ovh/docs/pages/cloud/dedicated/activate_windows_vm_hyperv/guide.en-sg.md

 > [!primary]
 >
-> The Name parameter will define the name of this network, aswell as the InternalIPInterfaceAddressPrefix parameter will connect to the network desired; in our case, the network is the one created before:
+> The Name parameter will define the name of this network, as well as the InternalIPInterfaceAddressPrefix parameter will connect to the network desired; in our case, the network is the one created before:
+>
 > - 192.168.0.0 is the network IP
 > - 192.168.0.1 is the gateway for your virtual machines
 > - 192.168.0.2 - 192.168.0.254 will be used as IPs for your virtual machines